tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-synonym-map.md

 api-key: [admin key]
 ```

  HTTPS is required for all service requests.
 If the synonym map doesn't exist, it is created.
-If it already exists, it is updated to the new definition  .
+If it already exists, it is updated to the new definition.

  > [!NOTE]
 >  The maximum number of synonym maps that you can create varies by pricing tier.
 For more information, see [Service limits for Azure Cognitive Search](https://azure.microsoft.com/documentation/articles/search-limits-quotas-capacity/).